-You may have heard the term ‘betting system’ if you regularly wager at online sportsbooks.
+You may have heard the term ‘betting system’ if you regularly wager at betting sites and sportsbooks.
 After all, this can incorporate any number of rules and methodologies to help select your bets.
 These systems can form part of a much broader betting strategy, too.

 Of course, sports betting systems can be hard to understand and implement.
 Formulating the one that works for you is also complicated.
 So, let’s take a closer look at betting systems and how they work in the realm of sports wagering!